-APST ND DT D WD Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teacher area.
-2.1 Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
-2.6 Include a range of teaching strategies.
+APST ND DT D WD • Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teacher area.
+2.1 • Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
+2.6 • Include a range of teaching strategies.
 3.3 • Demonstrate knowledge of a range of resources, including ICT, that engage students in their learning.
-3.4 Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
-3.5 Seek and apply constructive feedback from supervisors and teachers to improve teaching practice 6.3 lease provide comments about knowledge, practice and engagement of by this section. the preservice teacher in relation
+3.4 • Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
+3.5 • Seek and apply constructive feedback from supervisors and teachers to improve teaching practice 6.3

+Please provide comment relation to this section. s about knowledge, practice and engagement of the preservice teacher r in